suncoast-devs/handbook/assignments/algorithms-day-2.md

 ### Language

-In the following problems you are allowed to use the following sentences as your _language_
+In the following problems you are allowed to use **any** of the following sentences, in any order you need, and as often as you need.
+In other activities and assignments you've been able to make up your own sentences.
+Here we are using a more limited set of sentences that start to reflect what computer "syntax" is like.

 ```
 Make a memory spot with the label ____.